laoyigrace/subject/doc/source/architecture.rst

 by each layer.

-All the file (Subject data) operations are performed using glance_store library, which is responsible for interaction with external storage back ends and (or) local filesystem(s).
-The glance_store library provides a uniform interface to access the backend stores.
+All the file (Subject data) operations are performed using subject_store library, which is responsible for interaction with external storage back ends and (or) local filesystem(s).
+The subject_store library provides a uniform interface to access the backend stores.

 Glance uses a central database (Glance DB) that is shared amongst all